 One of my regrets and mistakes of the trip was not to make a distress call at the first sign of trouble.
 The range of a VHF radio is only fifteen or twenty miles at the most and we were twenty-five miles off shore in a desolate area of the Gulf.
 We might not have been able to raise anyone, but the effort should have been made.
 It might be a little embarrassing to make a distress call, then call it off later, but it would certainly be prudent.
 The scene was developing so rapidly that I had no time to both make a distress call and deal with the problem at hand.
 I thought if I acted quickly, I could correct the problem.
 I felt if I stopped to make a call, the boat would swamp and either capsize or sink.
 I had seen the self-bailing aspect of the boat work properly so many times before, that I just did not realize the magnitude of our problem until it was far too late.

 Kieffer and Ben began to dive under the boat to see what we could salvage.
-We had no scuba gear at that point, it had all drifted away the first afternoon.
-I can remember seeing my double tank setup with my buoyancy jacket and dual regulators attached, drifting away.
-That rig cost over a thousand dollars and I could only watch as it drifted away.
+We had no scuba gear at that point; it had all drifted away the first afternoon.
+I can remember seeing my double tank setup with my buoyancy jacket and dual regulators attached drifting away.
+That rig cost over a thousand dollars and I couldn’t do anything but watch.
 It was just impossible to hold onto everything with the sea conditions as they were.
-So, without any scuba gear, Kieffer and Ben dived under the boat, they had to hold their breath.
+So, without any scuba gear, when Kieffer and Ben dived under the boat, they had to hold their breath.
 They had no mask either, making it difficult to see anything.
 In the semi-darkness, up under the fully flooded boat, there was a tangled mass of fishing lures, cushions, fishing rods, and hundreds of other pieces of equipment.
 The Bimini top was also up, which at this point meant down, and had to be negotiated to get inside the boat.
 I was truly afraid of diving up under the boat.
 I could think of nothing but being hooked by one of the many lures, held there and drowned being unable to get out from under the boat.
 It was too much for me.
 Kieffer and Ben were very brave for doing that.
 I just could not.
 The first thing they looked for was the flare kit, which they found.

 During that first night, the temperature dipped into the forties.
 Without his thermal layer, Rob began to get cold.
-He got so cold, I could see that his face was blue, even as dark as the night was.
+He got so cold, I could see that his face was blue, even in the dark of that night.
 Kieffer, Ben and I took turns holding him between us to warm him.
 We massaged him and held him tightly, but he still shivered uncontrollably.
 We even pushed a snorkel down his suit in the back and Ben blew warm breaths down into his suit in an effort to warm him.
-Rob spent a very hard night, the cold took a lot out of him.
+Rob spent a very hard night; the cold took a lot out of him.
 The lack of wetsuit and lack of body fat really took its toll.
 The waves still pounded us, but we scrambled back up on the hull every time.

+We learned later that Ben’s work missed him early Monday morning and called his mother when he didn’t show up for work.
+Ben’s mother called my stepmother, Mickey.
+She called Drew’s mother and got Drew’s phone number.
 Drew Smith is the owner of the house we stayed in on St. George Island.
 He is my oldest friend.
 Our parents used to babysit for each other.
-Ben’s work missed him early Monday morning and called his mother when he didn’t show up for work.
-Ben’s mother called my stepmother, Mickey.
-She called Drew’s mother and got Drew’s phone number.
-Mickey then called Drew who was still in bed.
+Mickey then called Drew, who was still in bed.
 He called the bait shop.
 The owner of the bait shop looked out their window and saw my car and boat trailer.
 Drew knew immediately there was something very wrong and called the Coast Guard in Panama City, Florida.